-CPOT Holdings Corp., an indirect subsidiary of the Corporation owns 105 of the 336 outstanding Class B preferred shares in the capital of CHEL (the "CHEL Class B Shares").
+CPOT Holdings Corp., an indirect subsidiary of the Corporation, owns 105 of the 336 outstanding Class B preferred shares in the capital of CHEL (the "CHEL Class B Shares").
 The remaining outstanding capital of CHEL consists of 50 common shares and 400 Class A shares, all of which are owned by third parties (including Northland Power Inc.).
 Dividends on the CHEL Class B Shares have never been paid and the Corporation previously determined that its investment in CHEL Class B Shares was fully impaired and has written down its value to nil.
 CPOT Holdings Corp. is also a lender to CHESEC.
-As at December 31, 2013, CHESEC owed CPOT Holdings Corp. approximately: (i) \$2.6 million constituting the CHESEC Tranche A Senior Debt, which bears interest at a rate of 10.789% per annum and is payable by monthly blended payments of principal and interest to fully repay the debt by the maturity date in December 2015; (ii) \$3.6 million (including accrued and unpaid interest) constituting the CHESEC Tranche B Senior Debt, which bears interest at a rate of 4.91% per annum, payable by semi-annual interest payments payable each January and July with annual principal payments payable each January based on CHESEC's free cash flow and which matures in December 2015; and (iii) \$2.6 million of subordinated debt of CHESEC, which matures in December 2015, does not bear interest and under which no principal payments are due until all of CHESEC's outstanding Tranche A and Tranche B senior debt owed to all lenders (including amounts owed to CPOT Holdings Corp.) is fully paid off.
-CHESEC has not made any principal payments on the CHESEC Tranche B Senior Debt since January 2004 and the date on which principal payments are expected to resume is uncertain.
+As at December 31, 2014, CHESEC owed CPOT Holdings Corp. approximately \$1.4 million constituting the CHESEC Tranche A Senior Debt, which bears interest at a rate of 10.789% per annum and is payable by monthly blended payments of principal and interest to fully repay the debt by the maturity date in December 2015.
+CHESEC has not made any principal payments on the CHESEC Tranche B Senior Debt since February 2013 and the Corporation previously determined that its investment in both CHESEC Tranche B Senior Debt and CHESEC subordinated debt was fully impaired and has written down their value to nil.